lothuialon/Blue-Origin/README.md

 # Blue Origin

 This is an old project that i have worked on in the past.
-I was responsible for creating backend and integrating it to frontend
+I was responsible for creating backend and integrating it to frontend.